Tag: cybersecurity

 AddType application/x-httpd-php .php .php5 .phtml

-How Attackers Exploit .htaccess in Upload Directories
+How Attackers Exploit .htaccess Files in PHP Applications

 1. Executing Arbitrary Code